Pietro Valdoni: Biography and career

 Pietro Valdoni was born in Trieste on February 22, 1900, when his land was still under the Habsburg control and in 1918, having completed his high school studies in his hometown, enrolls in the faculty of Medicine and Surgery at the University of Vienna.

 Two years after the end of the Great War (1914-1918) Valdoni decides to continue his studies in Italy by moving to Bologna where he attends his third year (1920-1921).
 His student odyssey ends in Rome where he graduates with honors in 1924 with a thesis on orthopedic clinic which competed for the prize of the Girolami Foundation.

 In 1925 he becomes assistant at the Surgical Clinic in Rome directed by Professor Roberto Alessandri.
-Valdoni is immediately appreciated for his cultural skills, for his great sense of duty, for his dedication to patients and respect for their suffering.
-Then he wins the role of permanent assistant in the clinic which he holds until the 28th of October 1939.
+Shortly after, he became a permanent assistant in the clinic, a position he held until the 28th of October 1939.
 In those years he obtains two important awards: the enrollment in the honor roll of assistants (14 March 1933) and the scientific industriousness award for 1934-1935, 1935-1936, 1936-1937.
 His membership in the Fascist Party was inevitable for the reconfirmation of his positions.
 In 1938 he is called to teach in a Surgical Clinic in Cagliari and, having ranked first in the competition for the Chair of Surgical Pathology at the University of Sassari, the following year he is called to Modena and Reggio Emilia.
 In 1941 during the Second World War he is called to direct the Institute of Surgical Pathology in Florence where he remained until the end of 1944.
 In this period he starts to write his “Surgical Pathology Manual” published in Milan in 1951.
 In 1945 he finally returns to Rome as Professor of Surgical Pathology and fifteen years later (1959-1970) as director of the Surgical Clinic.
 After the attack of the 14th of July 1948 to the secretary of the Italian Communist Party Palmiro Togliatti, Pietro Valdoni performs a thoracotomy for the extraction of a bullet and saves his life.
 Holder of the chairs of special surgical pathology, general surgical clinic and therapy from 1946 to 1970, Valdoni actively collaborates in the specialization schools in surgery, thoracic surgery, gastroenterology, liver and metabolic diseases, orthopedics, traumatology, oncology and infectious diseases.